Medicare Supplement Plans Texas

 The Medicare Supplement Plan G in Texas is normally $300.00 to $400.00 per year less in premium than the Plan F and historically has much lower rate increases.

-Once the Original Medicare Part B deductible ($233.00 for 2022) is paid, your benefits will be identical to the Medicare Supplement Plan F. Why would anyone want to pay an insurance company $300.00 to $400.00 a year more just to pay a $233.00 deductible.
+After paying the Original Medicare Part B deductible, your benefits will be the same as those offered by the Medicare Supplement Plan F. It raises the question of why anyone would want to pay an insurance company an additional $300.00 to $400.00 per year just to cover a $226.00 deductible.

 View Plan G Quotes-